tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 For all VAE types, we interpolate before the bottleneck operation.
 This means that we interpolate the Gaussian parameters and then sample from them for the VAE and beta-VAE.
-For the vq-VAE we first interpolate and then quantize.
+For the vq-VAE, we first interpolate and then quantize.

 |shallow|vanilla|stacked|
 |:-----:|:-----:|:-----:|